musimathicslab/JaQo/README.md

 Contributions are welcome.
 Please feel free to submit a Pull Request.

+## Credits

+The project is partially based on the [PQCA repository](https://github.com/iccmr-quantum/PQCA_Tutorial/tree/main) created by the [Interdisciplinary Centre for Computer Music Research (ICCMR)](https://www.plymouth.ac.uk/research/iccmr) at University of Plymouth (UK).

 ## License

 This project is open source and available under the [MIT License](LICENSE).